Gabeperson/mineshare/README.md

    - If you are hosting on LAN, the port will be displayed in the chat
    - If you are hosting a full server, the port is likely 25565
 4. Open the command line and run mineshare with the argument of ip:port.
+   Use the full executable name (ex: `mineshare-x86_64-pc-windows-msvc.exe`).
+For brevity, this will be shortened to `mineshare` for the following steps.

    - If you are hosting the server on your computer, you will want to use `localhost` as your ip.